 Next up is the SU-100 which if you unlocked the top 85mm gun already allows you to skip to the SU-100M1 that leads down to the Object 263.
 For the Object 268 line however(and to elite this tank destroyer) you need to grind out two guns.
 Initially the SU-100 is essentially the tank you just got out of until you unlock the 100mm/122mm which shifts you away from mid/long range fighting to closer ranges.
 The top 122mm packs 390 damage per shot at tier 6 but at the cost of accuracy.
 This forces you to play slightly closer to the main fight since with .43 accuracy it can be tough to hit shots at 250m+ at times.
 Its crucial to learn spots on each map that allow you to help out your other teammates while preventing you from being flanked or shot at to much.

-Tier 9 sees the Object 704 which you hardly need to grind to get it to the top configuration since the B-10 is already unlocked.
-The 704 sees buffs to the BL-10 and much needed improvements to the tank destroyer itself over the ISU-152.
-The 704 does sport some armor which can protect it against some tanks it faces and also finally sees a view range that isn’t a hindrance.
-The camouflage values are also very good along with the mobility which allows you to either play at far range or a tad closer if you can exploit cover accordingly.
+The 704 sees buffs to its 152mm and much needed improvements to the tank destroyer itself over the ISU-152.
+The 704 does sport some armor which can protect it against some tanks.
+Your view range gets a buff so that it isn’t a hindrance.
+The camouflage values are also very good along with the mobility.
 Overall the 704 is the first “complete package” of this line where the tank truly shines.
-Previously you were very good at dishing out damage but were limited in other areas to keep the damage potential in line but with the Object 704 the negative aspects of the tank are less severe than before.
+Previously you were very good at dishing out damage but were limited in other areas.
+Now with the Object 704 the negative aspects of the tank are less severe than before.

-Starting at tier 7 the SU-100M1 kicks off the Object 263 tank destroyer line followed by the tier 8 SU-101.
+The SU-100M1 kicks off the Object 263 tank destroyer line followed by the tier 8 SU-101.
 The SU-100M1 and SU-101 are very similar in that both are terrible.
-Stock wise the SU-100M1 gives you limited options to upgrade with and the top gun does not carry over to the SU-101.
-Gun wise neither tanks have very good guns to justify having absolutely no gun depression and a rear mounted set up.
-To top it all off for the Su-101 you are stuck with the same stock gun that was on the SU-100M1!!!
-Both tanks are however decently mobile which allows you to re-position to where you are needed and are decent mid range fighters.
-Armor wise both are pretty bad and the HP amounts of also very low which makes them very frail.
+Stock wise the SU-100M1 gives you limited options to upgrade.
+The top gun also does not carry over to the SU-101.
+Neither tanks have good enough guns to justify having no gun depression and a rear mounted gun.
+Both tanks are however decently mobile which allows you to re-position.
+Armor is pretty bad and the HP amounts of also very low which makes them very frail.
 Overall both tanks are very brutal to play in both their stock and elite configurations.

-At tier 9 is the SU-122-54 which stock wise is also a bit of a let down but unlike the previous tank destroyers it gets better.
-The SU-122-54 still lacks armor and the HP to make to capable of soaking up damage but it is very mobile and flexible once upgraded.
-With the top 122mm gun the SU-122-54 is a great mid to long range support tank destroyer that can move to where it is needed and it is also able to in a pinch to play somewhat like a medium tank albeit without a turret.
-Don’t do in expecting a durable tank but if you can get past that it is a very fun tank to play.
+The SU-122-54 stock wise is a bit of a let down.
+Unlike the previous tank destroyers it doe gets better.
+The SU-122-54 lacks armor and the HP to make to capable of soaking up damage.
+But it is very mobile and flexible once upgraded.
+With the top 122mm gun the SU-122-54 is a great mid to long range support tank destroyer.
+It can move to where it is needed quickly.
+And it is also able to in a pinch to play somewhat like a medium tank albeit without a turret.

-Tier 10 ends with the Object 263 which returns the the rear mounted set up which reduces the gun depression to near zero.
-The object 263 sports fantastic armor on the front with only a few small weak spots but pays for that great frontal armor with an open topped design and paper thin sides/rear.
-This results in many quick deaths with artillery shells that hit you directly or splash you brutally.
-To make up for this the Object 263 is very mobile and has a gun that stands up to the amazing damage per minute of the Object 268. the main drawbacks are the vulnerability to artillery/HE and the lack of gun depression.
+The Object 263 returns the the rear mounted set up which reduces the gun depression to near zero.
+The object 263 sports fantastic armor on the front with only a few small weak spots.
+It pays for that great frontal armor with an open topped design and paper thin sides/rear.
+To make up for this the Object 263 is very mobile.
+It also has a gun that stands up to the amazing damage per minute of the Object 268.
+The main drawbacks are the vulnerability to artillery/HE and the lack of gun depression.
 If you can cover up those flaws(which can be difficult) it is a very good tank.